 General Information and Submission Process

-Submit your story to become a featured presenter at the Annual Assembly’s new Sunday morning plenary.
+Submit your story to become a featured presenter at the Annual Assembly’s popular Sunday morning plenary.
 The top submissions will be invited to present their story live in a fun, real-time competition where the winner - chosen by the audience - will receive:

 - A FREE registration to next year’s Assembly